IQSS/datafest/multiple_approaches_combining_data/installation.md

 ## Analysis Environments

-You do not need to install these three analysis environments.
-We are going to demonstrate how to use SQLite from each of them.
-Only install the one(s) that you are most interested in.
-Also note that you might be required to install these for other Datafest Hands-on sessions.
+You do not need to install all three analysis environments; instead, only install the one(s) that you are most interested.
+In session, we are going to demonstrate how to use SQLite from each of them.
+Please note that you might be required to install these for other Datafest Hands-on sessions.

 ### Python + SQLite module